 v prsn quo adv Q asp prsn v art n adv

-ask (beloved) :QUOTE REASON: Q (ablaut) PRG (beloved) feel OBJ: melancholy :REASON
+ask (beloved) (end-quote) because Q (ablaut) PRG (beloved) feel OBJ melancholy (end-because)

 She said, "Why are you feeling melancholy?"